-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year end, but as a minimum every five years.
+Assets included in the Balance Sheet at fair value are revalued to a five year rolling programme, although material changes to valuations are adjusted in the interim period.
 The last full revaluation was as at 31 March 2014.
 Increases in valuation are matched by credits to the Revaluation Reserve to recognise unrealised gains.